thor-harsh/Project--ML-9/README.md

 </table>

 **So what are you waiting for...?
 Jump to the code to get started.
-As usual for any doubt or query see you in pull request section.
+As usual for any doubt or query see you in pull request section 😁😂.
 Thanks!**